ploigos/argocd-tekton-reference/docs/README.md

-# Demo Overview
+# ArgoCD Tekton Reference Implemntation - Getting Started Demo

-This document explains how to demonstrate the setup and features of this quickstart using primarily web UIs.
+This document explains how to demonstrate the setup and features of this reference implementation using primarily web UIs.

 The [README](https://github.com/ploigos/openshift-pipelines-quickstart/blob/main/README.md){:target="_blank"} has instructions for getting started quickly and repeatably with the CLI.
 This guide uses web UIs to help an audience quickly understand with minimal background.